Rudy01/rudy01.github.io/README.md

 # Provisioning Templates
 **In order to support dashboards for both new and existing infrastructure, we have 2 options for provisioning the dashboard:**

 `dash_and_infra`: Provisions infrastructure and a dashboard simultaneously.
-Useful for standing up services and continuous monitoring (managing infrastructure and dashboards with the same state).
+Useful for standing up services **and** continuous monitoring (managing infrastructure and dashboards with the **same** state).
 - Inputs
 	- `service_name`: The name of the service
 	- `ec2_name_list`:  A list of the EC2 instances associated with the service
-   - `server_name_list`:  A list of the web servers associated with the service
+	- `servers`:  A list of the web servers associated with the service and their attributes
+	- `name`: The name of the server instance
+	- `security_group_index`: The index of security groups that will apply to this server.
+Taken from the indices of the security_groups object defined below
+	- `subnet_index`: The index of the subnet the server will be in.
+Taken from the indices of the subnets object defined below
+	- `private_ips`: The IP address (or addresses) associated with the server.
 	- `server_ami`: The AMI of the server (Describes what OS the server will operate on)
 	- `filename_list`: A list of files names (one per lambda function).
-     - Add these as .zip files to the project directory
+		- **Add these as .zip files to the project directory**
 	- `availability_zone`: The availability zone of the service
+	- `subnets`: An object containing the subnet names and route tables associated with those subnets
+		- `subnet_name`: The name of the subnet
+		- `route_table_index`: The index of the route table that will be assigned to the subnet.
+Taken from the route_tables object defined below
+		- `cidr_block`: The CIDR block associated with the subnet
-   - `list_of_emails`: A list of emails that should be notified when an alarm triggers in the service
+	- `list_of_emails`: A list of emails that should be notified when an alarm triggers in the service.
+		- **Must include only SAIC emails**
 	- `num_widgets`: The maximum number of widgets that should appear on each row
 	- `width`: The width of the widgets
 	- `height`: The height of the widgets
 	- `aws_region`: The AWS region to provision to
+	- `route_tables`: A list of route tables, which each contain a list of CIDR blocks associated with the route table
+	- `security_groups`: A list of all security groups and their attributes
+		- `security_group_name`: The name of the security group
+		- `description`: A description of what the security group does
+		- `rules`: Describes the rules for the security group
+			- `from_port`: The source port of traffic
+			- `to_port`: The destination port of traffic
+			- `protocol`: The protocol (TCP/UDP) used
+			- `type`: Whether traffic is coming in (ingress) or going out (egress)
+	- `network_acls`: A list of all network ACLs and their attributes
+		- `network_acl_name`: The name of the network ACL
+		- `rules`: Describes the rules for the NACL
+			- `from_port`: The source port of traffic
+			- `to_port`: The destination port of traffic
+			- `protocol`: The protocol (TCP/UDP) used
+			- `rule_action`: Whether to allow or deny traffic
+			- `rule_number`: The numerical order of the rule.
+Rules are executed in order
+			- `egress`: Does this rule applies to outgoing traffic too, or just incoming traffic (true/false)?
 - Outputs
 	- `list_of_alarm_arns`: A list of all alarms provisioned for the service.
 Used to create an overview dashboard
-  - `mode`: Validates that the same template is always run (`dash_and_infra` or `dash_only`)
+	- `mode`: Validates that the same template is always run (dash_and_infra or dash_only)
+	- `public_ip`: Outputs the public IP address of the web server so it can be http-checked in our tests

 `dash_only`: Provisions an alarm dashboard by searching for existing infrastructure with a given Service tag.
-Useful for adding continuous monitoring to existing resources/services (created outside of terraform or managed by a different terraform state).
+Useful for adding continuous monitoring to existing resources/services (created **outside** of terraform or managed by a **different** terraform state).
 - Inputs
 	- `service_name`: The name of the service
+	- `aws_region`: The AWS region to provision to
 	- `list_of_emails`: A list of emails that should be notified when an alarm triggers in the service
+		- **Must include only SAIC emails**
 	- `num_widgets`: The maximum number of widgets that should appear on each row
 	- `width`: The width of the widgets
 	- `height`: The height of the widgets
-  - `aws_region`: The AWS region to provision to
 - Outputs
   - `list_of_alarm_arns`: A list of all alarms provisioned for the service.
 Used to create an overview dashboard
   - `mode`: Validates that the same template is always run (`dash_and_infra` or `dash_only`)

-  **NOTE: DO NOT SWITCH WHICH TEMPLATE YOU USE FOR A SERVICE ONCE YOU HAVE PROVISIONED ITS DASHBOARD.**
+  :warning: **NOTE: DO NOT SWITCH WHICH TEMPLATE YOU USE FOR A SERVICE ONCE YOU HAVE PROVISIONED ITS DASHBOARD.**

-**Terraform relies on a state file to keep track of the resources it manages, so if you switch from** `dash_and_infra` **to** `dash_only` **without removing your infrastructure from the state file, terraform _will_ destroy your infrastructure.**
+**Terraform relies on a state file to keep track of the resources it manages, so if you switch from** `dash_and_infra` **to** `dash_only` **without removing your infrastructure from the state file, terraform will destroy your infrastructure.**

-**Switching from** `dash_only` **to** `dash_and_infra` **is also not advised, since it can result in resource duplication unless you add all of your infrastructure to a .tfvars file and the state first (assuming that infrastructure is supported by our infra modules).**
+**Switching from** `dash_only` to `dash_and_infra` **is also not advised, since it can result in resource duplication unless you add all of your infrastructure to a .tfvars file and the state first (assuming that infrastructure is supported by our infra modules).**

 **We have error handling in place to prevent swaps between templates for active services.
 If you would like to switch templates, please de-provision all managed resources before trying to run the service with a different template.**